 Recently, this dollar value where you don’t have to pay tax on importing to the U.S. was raised from $200 to $800 dollars.
-This can make a huge difference for businesses that are looking to ship into the United States.
+This can make a huge difference for brands that are looking to ship into the United States.

-This new law provides a lot of room for ecommerce businesses to grow into new markets, since products priced between $201-$799 can now be shipped into the US with no duties or taxes.
+This law provides a lot of room for ecommerce businesses to grow into new markets, since products priced between $201-$799 can now be shipped into the US with no duties or taxes.
 A new market plus shipping savings is an incredible combo.

-How Does a Business Claim Section 321?
+How does a business claim Section 321?

-What Are the Benefits of Section 321?
+What are the benefits of Section 321 fulfillment?